 Certificates determine whether your app is development-only or a release candidate for the App Store.
-You should use an Ad Hoc Production Certificate so that you can test all the features of your game (like GameCenter, etc).
+You should use an Ad Hoc Production Certificate so that you can test all the features of your game (such as GameCenter).

-Identifiers are the unique IDs that you use to identify your project.
-For basic projects, or if this is your first iOS project, you’ll probably want to make an App ID.
+Identifiers are the unique IDs that identify your project.
+For basic projects, or if this is your first iOS project, you should make an App ID.
 This is often the same as your Unity3D Project’s Bundle ID.

 Tip: For more information on signing identities and certificates, see Maintaining Your Signing Identities and Certificates on the Apple developer website.

-Note: Each year, you’re allowed to register a fixed number of devices.
+Note: Each year, you can register a fixed number of devices.
 The maximum number of devices you can register is 100 devices per product family per membership year.
 For more information see, Registering Devices Using Your Developer Account in the Maintaining Identifiers, Devices, and Profiles topic on the Apple developer website.

 When you create a certificate, you must decide whether to create a Development Certificate (used only for testing), or a Production Certificate, which you use to distribute your app via the App Store.

 Tip: Create a Production Certificate.
-While either certificate type works for development, using a Production certificate makes the process of releasing your app to the Apple store easier.
+While either certificate type works for development, Production Certificates make it easier to release your app to the App Store.

 To add the certificate to a keychain, locate the certificate file and double-click it.
 This opens the Keychain Access program.
 If you get a popup with the message “Do you want to add the certificate to a keychain?”, choose login and click the Add button.